 Survival of the amphipods at the Pearce Creek Lake monitoring locations and the Elk River monitoring location was high.
-Therefore, the fall 2018 sediments collected from Pearce Creek Lake and the Elk River were not were statistically different from reference site samples, and the sediments are unlikely to cause adverse effects to benthic organisms.
+Therefore, the spring 2019 sediments collected from Pearce Creek Lake and the Elk River were not were statistically different from reference site samples, and the sediments are unlikely to cause adverse effects to benthic organisms.

-For the fall 2018 post-placement monitoring, the benthic bioassay results were consistent with the results of the baseline monitoring events.
+For the spring 2019 post-placement monitoring, the benthic bioassay results were consistent with the results of the baseline monitoring events.